Diversity/Parallelism Trade-off in Distributed Systems with Redundancy: Bi-Modal Service Time

 In Fig.~\ref{fig:data_Bi-Modal_B}, we analyze $\expec[{Y_{k:n} }]$ vs. $k$ in a system with $n=12$ workers and $\Delta=5$ for four different values of $B\in\{2,10,30,60\}$.
 The diversity/parallelism trade-off is determined by the magnitude of $B$.
 When $B$ is small (e.g. $2$, $10$), $\expec[{Y_{k:n} }]$ decreases with increasing $k$, thus splitting is optimal.
 When $B$ is large (e.g. $30$, $60$), $\expec[{Y_{k:n} }]$ reaches its minimum at $k=6$, thus coding is optimal.
 Notice that if $\Delta=0$, replication is optimal; If $\Delta\gg B$, splitting is optimal.

-In Fig.~\ref{fig:data_Bi-Modal_LLN}, we compare the LLN approximation of $\expec[Y_{k:n}]$ (left) with the exact result given by \eqref{Eq:bimodal_data} (right).
-We consider a system with $n=60$ workers, $\Delta=5$, and three values of $\epsilon$.
+In Fig.~\ref{fig:data_Bi-Modal_LLN}, we compare the LLN approximation of $\expec[Y_{k:n}]$ (upper) with the exact result \eqref{Eq:bimodal_data} (lower).
+There are $n=60$ workers, $\Delta=5$, and three values of $\epsilon$.
 Since $\expec[Y_{k:n}]$ is very large when $k$ ($r$) is small, we only plot the points for $k\ge 5$ ($r>1/12$).
 We compare three important metrics to evaluate the approximation: the local minimums, the optimal $k^*$ and the minimum $\expec[Y_{k:n}]$, and observe the following.
 First, for each value of epsilon, both the LLN and the exact result have the same number of local minimums.
 The values of local minimums in both graphs are close to each other.
 Second, the LLN shows the same values of $k^*$'s as the exact result.
 Third, the minimum $\expec[Y_{k:n}]$'s obtained by the LLN approximation are close to the exact values.
 Overall, the LLN gives a very good approximation to the exact result, and the approximation will be more even more accurate when $n$ is larger.